Castelli Romani, Italy: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C, F and L. Take care to pick the right type.
-Many adapters currently available are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C, F and L. Check that you choose the right kind.
+Most adapters available online are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

-July for Castelli Romani is pretty consistently hot and very dry with almost no rain.
-Temperatures average in the low 80s F (high 20s C) during the day.
+May is mild.
+Temperatures average in the low 70s F (low 20s C) during the day.
+It rains sometimes.

 What to wear/what to pack: